seiferla/FiBo/docs/SRS.md

 #### 3.4.2 Storage

 Smartphones don't provide much storage.
 Therefore, we are aiming to keep the needed storage as small as possible.
+This is something we keep in mind when modeling our database.

 #### 3.4.3 App performance / Response time